-- 19 A. 7) Services Mains water x Mains drainage x Electricity x Gas x Central heating Gas 8) Insurance Reinstatement Value Total area of all floors measured internally (m2) 85 sqm or thereby.
-Cost of rebuilding inc. demolition, site clearance, professional fees, local authority requirement and main building (inc all other structures within the site boundaries unless specifically exclud S £250,000 9) Market Valuation for Mortgage Purposes (Assuming Vacant Possession) eu Comment on mortgageability In our opinion the property forms suitable security for loan purposes subject to specific lender's criteria which may vary.
-Valuation in present condition: £165,000 Valuation on completion of any works required under Question 6: 10) General Comments Please advise of any special features of the property and/or the location, which affects the prop The property comprises a two storey semi-detached house.
-The roof is of pitched design, timber interlocking tiles.
-Insulation has been laid at ceiling joist level.
-The main walls appear of cavity externally incorporating facing brick features.
-At the time of inspection the property was occupie fitted floor coverings throughout.
-The property appears to have been maintained in an order con Expenditure is required by way of general maintenance. / brick construction rendered d and fully furnished with The valuation is made on the assumption that any alterations that may have been carried out to relevant legislation and have full certification where appropriate.
-While not necessarily an exh at the time of our inspection include alterations to affect the current layout and the installation Unfortunately without the benefit of plans showing the original layout detailed comment canno austive list, alterations noted of patio doors to the rear.
-We are unaware of any adverse planning proposals affecting the subjects although this should l Property Enquiry Certificate. be confirmed by obtaining a The property has been reroofed in 2023.
-All relevant documentation should be obtained.
+- 7) Services Mains water x Mains drainage x Electricity x Gas x Central heating Gas 8) Insurance Reinstatement Value Total area of all floors measured internally (m2) 63 sq.m or thereby Cost of rebuilding inc. demolition, site clearance, professional fees, local authority requirements and main building (inc all other structures within the site boundaries unless specifically excluded £185,000 9) Market Valuation for Mortgage Purposes (Assuming Vacant Possession) Comment on mortgageability · In our opinion the property forms suitable security for loan purposes subject to specific lender's c riteria which may vary.
+Valuation in present condition: £115,000 Valuation on completion of any works required under Question 6: 10) General Comments Please advise of any special features of the property and/or the location, which affects the proper ty.
+Please advise of any special features of the property and/or the location, which affects the property.
+Please advise of any special features of the property and/or the location, which affects the property.
+The property comprises a two storey Semi-detached house .
+The property was originally constructed for the local authority.
+The roof is of pitched design, timber trussed clad in concrete interlocking tiles.
+Insulation has been laid at celling joist level.
+The main walls appear of cavity brick construction rendered externally.
+The property was unoccupied and unfurnished at the time of our inspection with fitted floor coverings throughout.
+The services were not tested.
+The property appears in a basic condition for its age and character.
+Expenditure is required by way of general maintenance and upgrading both internally and externally.
+The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
+We are unaware of any recent significant alterations, however, without the benefit of plans showing the original layout detailed comment cannot be made.
+We are unaware of any adverse planning proposals affecting the subjects although this should be confirmed by obtaining a Property Enquiry Certificate.
 Absolute Ownership assumed.
-We are unaware of any easements, servitudes or rights of way w property.
-This point should be confirmed by reference to the Title Deeds. hich may adversely affect the It is recommended that where repairs, defects or maintenance items have been identified, parti interested parties make appropriate enquiries in order to satisfy themselves of potential costs required prior to submitting a legal offer to purchase.
-The overall condition as apparent at the time of inspection has been reflected in the valuation.
-IMPORTANT - THIS IS A CONFIDENTIAL REPORT PREPARED FOR MORTGAGE PURPOSES.
-Certificate: I have personally inspected the property described herein and confirm adequate pro held. fessional indemnity cover is Company / Firm Name G iraham + Sibbald LLP Office Name Paisley Signature Office Addr1 76 Causeyside Street Office Addr2 Valuer name and qualificationMartin Douglas BSc (Hons) MRICS for and on behalf of Graham + Sibbald LLPArea Town F Date of report 02/05/2024 Postcode L 0141 889 3251 Page 2 of 3
+We are unaware of any easements, servitudes or rights of way which may adversely affect the property.
+This point should be confirmed by reference to the Title Deeds.
+It is recommended that where repairs, defects or maintenance items have been identified, particularly categorised as a 2 or 3, interested parties make appropriate enquiries in order to satisfy themselves of potential costs and the extent of the works required prior to submitting a legal offer to purchase.
+The overall condition as apparent at the time of inspection has been reflected in our valuation.
+L IMPORTANT - THIS IS A CONFIDENTIAL REPORT PREPARED FOR MORTGAGE PURPOSES.
+Certificate: I have personally inspected the property described herein and confirm adequate profese held. ssional indemnity cover is Company / Firm Name Gra Signature Office Name Pa - Office Addr1 76 Office Addr2 Causeyside Street Valuer name and Martin Douglas BSc (Hons) MRICS Area Town Pa isley Date of inspection 30/01/2024 Postcode PA 1 1YP Date of report 30/01/2024 Tel no 01/2024 41 889 3251 Page 2 of 3